microsoft/vscode-docs/docs/copilot/prompt-crafting.md

 DateApproved: 02/1/2024
 MetaDescription: Optimize your development experience with GitHub Copilot in VS Code through crafting chat prompts and providing context.
 ---
-# GitHub Copilot best practices
+# GitHub Copilot optimization with prompt crafting and context setting

 This article covers best practices for using GitHub Copilot in Visual Studio Code, so that you make the most of your AI pair programming experience.

-If you are new to VS Code or GitHub Copilot, you might want to review the [GitHub Copilot Overview](/docs/copilot/overview.md) article first.
+If you are new to VS Code or GitHub Copilot, you might want to review the [GitHub Copilot Overview](/docs/copilot/overview.md) article first or dive straight into the [Getting started](/docs/copilot/getting-started.md) tutorial.

 ## Getting the most out of Copilot inline suggestions

-Copilot presents [suggestions](/docs/copilot/overview.md#inline-suggestions) automatically to help you code more efficiently.
+The [GitHub Copilot](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot) extension presents [suggestions](/docs/copilot/overview.md#inline-suggestions) automatically to help you code more efficiently.
 There are things you can do to help ("prompt") Copilot to give you the best possible suggestions.
 And the good news is that you are probably already doing these right now, since they help you and your colleagues understand your code.

+### Provide context to Copilot

-Copilot suggestions work best when Copilot has sufficient context to know what you're doing and what you want help with.
+Copilot works best when it has sufficient context to know what you're doing and what you want help with.
 Just as you would provide a colleague with the context when asking for help with a specific programming task, you can do the same with Copilot.

->**Note**: "Prompt engineering" is a common phrase you'll hear when discussing AI and refers to how and what information is packaged and sent to an AI API endpoint.
-The Copilot extension does this "prompt engineering" for you but you can help by providing hints to guide the extension.
+>**Note**: "Prompt engineering" or "Prompt crafting" is a common phrase you'll hear when discussing AI and refers to how and what information is packaged and sent to an AI API endpoint.
+The Copilot extension does this process for you but you can help by providing hints to guide the extension.

-### Provide context

 #### Open files